jasonkiss/web-standards/guidance/assessment-guides/tests/a11y/keyboard.md

-**What you need:** Don’t use Chrome or Safari for this test — those browsers may add their own visible indication of keyboard focus.
+**What you need:** A browser other than Chrome or Safari (e.g. Firefox or Internet Explorer) for this test.
+Chrome and Safari tend to add their own visible indication of keyboard focus.

 **Impact of failure:** Failing this requirement means people who use a keyboard or other assistive devices instead of a mouse can’t use your site.